King Salmon (video game)

-King Salmon: The Big Catch (キングサーモン) is a 1992 Sega Genesis/Mega Drive fishing video game that was developed by HOT・B/Sage's Creation and was released by Vic Tokai in North America.
+King Salmon: The Big Catch (キングサーモン) is a 1992 Sega Genesis/Mega Drive fishing video game that was developed by Hot-B and was released by Vic Tokai in North America.
 It was due for release in Europe by July, but the plan was cancelled.

 Gameplay

 Players participate in a big fishing derby; and spend a day catching as many king salmon as possible.
 Many activities of real-life fishing are included like driving the boat, assembling the lure onto the fishing rod and overcome a motley crew of fishermen at the same time.

 As players become successful in catching fish, they become stronger and more adept fishermen themselves.
 This system operates similar to a role-playing video game.
 Players can choose between a leisurely fishing trip that involves the aspect of fishing on a sunny afternoon or a championship mode where the game's story takes effect.
 One of the settings in the game is Vancouver Island; one of the places where king salmon are abundant.

 Passwords allow players to resume where they left off.